In the first year of business, you have literally no data for making decisions and predictions.

 (Tune the exact numbers below if you disagree with my assumptions, but the process should be valid for anyone interested in chasing profits with a small budget.)

-MRR (Monthly Recurring Revenue) is the amount you charge a customer every month.
-Actually, it’s the average amount for all customers, which is typically a mixture of different quantities of customers at different tiers, special add-ons, etc..
+ARPU (Average Revenue Per User) is the amount you charge the average customer every month, which is typically a mixture of different quantities of customers at different tiers, special add-ons, etc..

 LTV (Life-Time Value) is the total amount of money you expect to collect from a customer over their entire tenure with your company.
 In general you compute this as simply “MRR x [expected months]” meaning the average number of months a customer sticks with you.
 Some customers cancel in one month, some cancel in a year, some in five years, and some never cancel!
 So it can be difficult to compute LTV accurately for small companies, and impossible to know for young companies (where e.g. five years hasn’t elapsed yet to see exactly how many customer stuck it out that long).